Adredes-weslee/NLP_earnings_report/docs/limitations_and_future_work.md

 # NLP Earnings Report Analysis: Limitations and Future Work

-## Current Limitations
+## Overview

+This document outlines the current limitat3. **Enhanced Visualization and Interaction**
+   - Create more intuitive visualizations of topic relationships
+   - Implement comparative visualization across multiple reports
+   - Develop drill-down capabilities for exploring specific aspects of analysis
+   - Add confidence intervals and uncertainty indicators to predictions
-This document outlines the current limitations of the NLP Earnings Report Analysis project and proposes directions for future enhancements and research.
+   - Standardize UI components with comprehensive Google-style documentationof the NLP Earnings Report Analysis project and proposes directions for future enhancements and research.
+The project has implemented comprehensive Google-style documentation across all components, but several technical and methodological limitations remain to be addressed in future iterations.

 ### Data Limitations